 The person who is injured in the accident has a right to make a claim.
-The spouse of the injured person can also seek compensation for loss of consortium.
+The spouse of the injured person can also seek compensation for the loss of consortium.

-If a close relative was present at the accident scene and saw the accident, he or she can also seek compensation for infliction of emotional distress.
+If a close relative was present at the accident scene and saw the accident, he or she can also seek compensation for the infliction of emotional distress.

 In situations where someone has died, see California Code of Civil Procedure Section 377.60:

 The decedent’s surviving spouse, domestic partner, children, and issue of deceased children, or, if there is no surviving issue of the decedent, the persons, including the surviving spouse or domestic partner, who would be entitled to the property of the decedent by intestate succession.